-The KSU Educational Technology Training Center (ETTC) is proud to be the largest of the 13 Centers in the state.
-The ETTC is located in the Bagwell College of Education on the second floor of Kennesaw Hall.
-The mission of the ETTC is to provide high quality service, consulting, and professional learning for Georgia's in-service and pre-service educators on the effective use of technology for teaching and learning.
-KSU serves teachers in the upper third of the State, including the metro Atlanta area.
-The KSU Educational Technology Training Center at Kennesaw State University is the developer of the original "Georgia Framework for Integrating Technology in the Student-Centered Classroom: A Professional Development Model."
-This framework has been adopted by the Georgia Department of Education as one acceptable path for meeting the Georgia Special Technology Requirement.
-Visit the ETTC on the web at: http://edtech.kennesaw.edu for more information on technology course offerings.
+The KSU Educational Technology Training Center (ETTC) is a collaborative partnership between the Bagwell College of Education and the Georgia Department of Education.
+The ETTC is one of the largest DOE Educational Technology Centers in the state.
+The mission of the ETTC is to provide high quality service, consulting, and professional learning for Georgia educators and to advance the effective use of technology for teaching, learning, and leading.
+ETTC provides comprehensive instructional, administrative and technical technology training for educators in order to enhance teaching and learning in Georgia's classrooms.
+ETTC's service area consists of 12 school systems within metro Atlanta and North GA.

+The KSU Educational Technology Training Center is also the founder of the "Georgia Framework for INtegrating TECHnology Program".
+The A+ Education Reform Act of 2000 recognized Georgia's InTech Professional Development Program as the premier technology integration training solution for Georgia educators.
+InTech is one acceptable path for meeting the special Georgia Technology Requirement.
+Visit our website at http://edtech.kennesaw.edu for more information on training and consulting opportunities.